warwickofthegh/awesome-mtb-australia/readme.md

 - Rear:
 - Points of Engagement in Rear: is when peadle engages hub to drive wheel, varies from 30-50+, more is better 50+ is ideal
 - Front:

+### Spokes

+- Number: 24 or 32 spokes common option, majority use 32 for good stiffness amd strength, 24 new option for lighter weight
+- Material: Steel most common, new poly felxible spokes super light weight but very expensive

 ### Tubeless Setup